DataDog/dogstatsd-ruby/README.md

 Doing so means the caller thread is blocked and waiting until the data has been flushed by the sender thread.

 This is useful when preparing to exit the application or when checking unit tests.

+### Thread-safety

+Changes since version `5.0` and more specificially the introduction of the sender thread have improved the thread-safety but `dogstatsd-ruby` can't be considered completely thread-safe yet: as of version 5.3.0, the `#close` method is theoretically subject to race.

 ## Versioning